riboflavin/test-framer-sync/compare/otter-ai-vs-zoom-ai.md

 | Language Support                  | ❌ English only   | ❌ English only   |
 | Desktop App                       | ❌ No (Web-based) | ✅ Yes (Mac & Windows) |
 | iPhone & Android Apps             | ✅ Yes (Both)     | ✅ Yes (Both)     |
-- Otter.ai may appeal to individuals or companies looking for a free plan and an easy-to-use tool, but may fall short for those seeking deep integrations with Zoom and calendar platforms, as well as other productivity tools like HubSpot and Notion.
-Additionally, its lack of support for in-person meetings and local recording may limit its usefulness for certain users.
+Both Otter.ai and Zoom AI have their limitations when it comes to integrations with other tools, such as HubSpot and Notion.
+While Zoom AI offers native integration with Zoom and calendar, Otter.ai falls short in this aspect, lacking the depth of integrations that some users may require.

-- Zoom AI, on the other hand, offers native integration with Zoom and calendars, making it suitable for users who prioritize seamless connectivity between their meeting and scheduling tools.
-However, its limited integrations with other platforms and absence of an automation engine may hinder its ability to fully assist users in maximizing productivity during meetings.
+Both tools may not fully meet the needs of users looking to enhance their meeting productivity, as they lack an automation engine and are not particularly suited for in-person meetings or local recording.
+Additionally, the language support is limited to English only for both Otter.ai and Zoom AI, which may be a drawback for users who require multilingual capabilities.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.